regawan/the-overlook/README.md

 *Experience The Shining from Jack's point of view.
 You wake up locked in the pantry, with a strange urge to make everyone stay!*

-**My first game!** Text-based, horrifying, made with Scala and including puzzling choices.
+**My first game!** Text-based, horrifying, made with Scala and including ASCII art.
 Final project for the Aalto University Programming 1 course in 2019.

 ## Walkthrough